Dec 12, 2019

 “Galactapuss”.
 Genius.
 And even with all this craziness going on, there’s rock music playing from one of the neighboring apartments and you can read the lyrics.
 I could spend 20 minutes just staring at every page, taking it all in, and searching for sight gags I might have missed before.
 I shudder to think of how many pages of notes that Alan Moore wrote Gene Ha for every page.
 We get Charlie Brown mashed up with Doctor Doom, a flock of winged heroes flying through the air, and every ad and marquee we see is a gag.
 The whole thing is a masterpiece.
 But if you’re looking for superhero fights, you’ll be disappointed; sure, there’s violence, but that’s not what Top 10 is about.
 It’s a refreshingly different sort of comic that couldn’t be sustained for more than twelve issues.
 It was the sort of story the maxi-series was made for.

-Next week, I take a look at my sixth through fourth picks.
+Next week, I take a look at my sixth, fifth, and fourth picks.
 Feel free to speculate in the comments below what those may be.